 A stronger gut wall can help prevent unwanted substances from entering your body and provoke an immune response (

-The Microbiome Diet is rich in nutrients and may help you lose weight.
-It also contains nutrients which may boost your immunity and potentially protect against health conditions, such as diabetes and heart disease.
+The Microbiome Diet is highly restrictive and may help you lose weight.
+It contains nutrients which may boost your immunity and potentially protect against health conditions, such as diabetes and heart disease.

 Despite its many potential benefits, the Microbiome Diet also has some drawbacks.